shinyquagsire23/monado/doc/changes/misc_fixes/mr.284.md

-Fix failure to build from source on ppc64 and s390x.
+build: Fix failure to build from source on ppc64 and s390x.